mes6/Game-Notes/GreatQuestion_notes/Plans/Dementia's Plans.md

 - Create [[Nature's Aspirant]]
 	1) Infuse [[Omitaomu]] with [[Divine Remains]]
 	2) Use collected [[Memory Gems]] to force worship of the masses and activate Divine Power
-	3) Assume position of High Willweaver, Emmisary of [[Nature's Aspirant]]
+	3) Assume position of High Willweaver, Emissary of [[Nature's Aspirant]]

-## Phase 5 - Consumate My Corrination
+## Phase 5 - Consummate My Coronation
-- Make PCs Perform a truely evil act
+- Make PCs Perform a truly evil act
 	- Have [[Nature's Aspirant]] consume the 'Marked Prince'
 		- This is the original leader of [Rot]'s homeland and has the [[Original Memory Gem]] embedded in his body.
 Having [[Omitaomu]] aka [[Nature's Aspirant]] over take that will give instant and complete mental dominance over all earth genasi
 - Destroy [[Misty Valley]]'s Princedom , ending the [[Princedom Wars]] and killing all opposed to my rule